svens/hello_cmake/README.md

 ## Versions

-There are 3 versions of exactly same application, simply CMake project description is organised differently.
+There are multiple versions of exactly same application, just CMake project description is organised differently.
 Whichever to choose, is personal preference.
 In walk-through guides, we use v1.